webflo/countries/README.txt

 HOWTO / FAQ
 -----------

-1 - Revert the database to the orginal values.
+1 - Revert the database to the original values.

 Currently this is not possible.
 You would have to uninstall and install the module.
-Any customisations, (and maybe fields), would need to be recreated and populated
+Any customizations, (and maybe fields), would need to be recreated and populated

 2 - Change the continent list.